Quickstart Guide

 Build core-js:

-cd packages/core-js pnpm install pnpm build
+cd packages/core-js bun install bun run build

 Try the Example